AIM-Harvard/pyradiomics/docs/faq.rst

 ####################################################

 See also :ref:`radiomics-customization-label`.
-PyRadiomics can be customized in various ways, but it's most easy to do this by providing a parameter file.
+PyRadiomics can be customized in various ways, but it's most easy to do this by providing a :ref:`parameter file <radiomics-parameter-file-label>`.
 In this `yaml structured <http://yaml.org/>`_ text file you can define your custom settings and which features and input image types to enable.

 Error loading parameter file
 ############################